Free Baptist Union

-The Free Baptist Union (Swedish: Fribaptistsamfundet) was a Swedish Baptist denomination that began in 1872, when Baptist preacher Helge Åkeson was expelled from the Baptist Union of Sweden, after having been accused of heresy.
+The Free Baptist Union (Swedish: Fribaptistsamfundet) was a Swedish Baptist Christian denomination that began in 1872, when Baptist preacher Helge Åkeson was expelled from the Baptist Union of Sweden, after having been accused of heresy.

 The Free Baptist Union gained followers mainly in Scania, Gotland, Dalarna, Västmanland and Västergötland.
 In the early 1900s, the denomination peaked at around 5000 members.